jonathanWongLS/Tutorials/UDEMY - ReactJS/react-app/README.md

     - Change null in useState argument to an object: loading<boolean> & data<object>
     - Created new file Loader.js (the div for the CSS loader) to be added into the Product page
     - Add CSS for the loader in index.css

+8. Fetch from a list of data
+    - Used map function to display the first images in the list of all products
+    - Created file named ProductCard which defines how a card displays the contents of a specific product